milaan9/01_Python_Introduction/markdown/README.md

 4. Actual numbers don't matter, just that it's a number
    1. Ordered sub-list
 5. And another item.

+>      1. First ordered list item
+>      2. Another item
+>        * Unordered sub-list.
+>      1. Actual numbers don't matter, just that it's a number
+>        1. Ordered sub-list
+>      4. And another item.

    Some text that should be aligned with the above item.

+>      Some text that should be aligned with the above item.

 * Unordered list can use asterisks
 - Or minuses
 + Or pluses

+>      * Unordered list can use asterisks
+>      - Or minuses
+>      + Or pluses

 1. Today's
 2. date is: